About Time (TV series): Main

 A chaebol son and president of the cultural foundation MK Entertainment.
 He seems rude and belligerent upon first meeting Michaela, but eventually warms up to and develops feelings for her as they spend time together, revealing the gentle and tender-hearted side of him.
-He receives counselling on a regular basis from a psychiatrist and close friend, Park Sung-bin, since he suffers from anxiety disorders and frequent panic attacks.
-His relationship with Michaela causes problems in his business and with his family, as well as his fiancé Bae Soo-bong, due to their arranged marriage.
+He receives counselling on a regular basis from a psychiatrist and a close friend, Park Sung-bin, since he suffers from anxiety disorders and frequent panic attacks.
+His relationship with Michaela causes problems in his business and with his family, as well as with his fiancé Bae Soo-bong, due to their arranged marriage.